 Health Indicator Report of Stroke (Cerebrovascular Disease) Deaths

-In 2017, the age-adjusted rate of stroke deaths was substantially higher for individuals who were Hispanic than those who were non-Hispanic, 46.0 per 100,000 vs. 35.5, respectively.
+For combined years 2016-2018, the age-adjusted rate of stroke deaths was lower for individuals who were Hispanic than those who were non-Hispanic.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - Population Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah, U.S. Bureau of the Census, IBIS Version 2018

 DefinitionThe rate of stroke deaths (ICD-10 codes I60-I69 as the underlying cause of death) per 100,000 population.

 NumeratorThe number of deaths due to stroke (ICD-10 codes I60-I69 as the underlying cause of death) in a calendar year.